sush5591/NASSCOM--VSD-SOC-design/README.md

 - Die is an area that encircles the core area and used for placing I/O related components.

-The height and width of core area will be decided by the netlist of the design.
-It will be based on the no.of components required in order to execute the logic and the height and width of the die area will be dependent on the core area height and width.
+The height and width of the core area are determined by the netlist of the design, which specifies the number of components needed to implement the logic.
+The dimensions of the die area will then be based on the height and width of the core area, reflecting the overall size requirements to accommodate the design.

 ![image](https://github.com/user-attachments/assets/54b83d76-d4ea-437b-b6f2-5ef16828d65d)